 Defining a Professional Home Stager

 Professional stagers are highly skilled artists.
-They can take a blank canvas and paint a sensuous portrait, but the canvas is your home and their paintbrush is an arsenal of home decor accessories.
+They can take a blank canvas and paint a sensuous portrait, but the canvas is your home and their paints are an array of home decor accessories.
 Stagers possess the skills of a top-level designer, and they create dramatic scenery that appeals to all five senses.
 The secrets to their success are subtle details that come together to create a cohesive and pleasant experience for visitors walking through the home.
 A home stager might: